Streamerbot/docs/streamerbot/3.api/1.sub-actions/core/actions/Run-Action.md

 ---

 ## Overview
-Run another action you have setup
+Run another action you have set up

 ---